-Standard Emergency Warning Signal
+8.2.1.2 Standard Emergency Warning Signal

 Standard Emergency Warning Signal (SEWS) is a wailing siren sound used throughout Australia for various emergency events of major significance, such as cyclones, flooding and severe storms.
 When you hear the signal on radio or television, pay careful attention to the message that follows and act immediately on the advice given.
 There are strict rules on the use of this warning signal in Queensland which are outlined in the SEWS guidelines.
+Find out more visit here.